 Married couples or couples who have been together for a long time could suffer from this sexual drought.
 If one partner withhold sex, the other partner will suffer.

 What can we do about all this ?

-Sex is placed so high up at the pinnacle of supposedly importance for us a human being.
+Sex is placed so high up at the pinnacle of importance for us human beings.
 It is a fair claim and perhaps this is why people are so dissatisfied.
-They expect too much from it and feeling overwhelmingly entitled.
+They expect too much from it and are feeling overwhelmingly entitled.

 The ego gets more fragile, more demanding, more selfish and greedy.
 Sex should be about giving, receiving and sharing.

-Trust is essential and takes time.
+Trust is essential and takes time to build..
 Sex is important.
-But not in the way that is it depicted these days.
+But not in the way that it is depicted these days.